Treatments: OCD, Anxiety, and Other Disorders

-- OCD – Excessive thoughts (obsessions) that lead to repetitive behaviors (compulsions) that interfere with an individual’s quality of life.
+- Obsessive-Compulsive Disorder (OCD).
+OCD is characterized by excessive thoughts (obsessions) that lead to repetitive behaviors (compulsions), negatively affecting an individual’s quality of life.

-- Hoarding Disorder – Hoarding is generally indicated if an individual has had a long-term problem with getting rid of possessions regardless of their actual value or usefulness.
-The resulting hoarding creates an accumulation that interferes with normal and common or shared living areas.
+- Hoarding Disorder.
+Hoarding is generally indicated if an individual has had a long-term problem with getting rid of possessions, without regard to the actual value or usefulness of the possessions.
+As a result, hoarding leads to an accumulation of items that interferes with everyday life and living areas.

-- Trichotillomania – A compulsive desire to pull out one’s hair.
-Often the person pulling can have a sense of a loss of control, shame or a wide range of negative emotions directed toward themselves.
+- Trichotillomania.
+A compulsive desire to pull out one’s hair, associated with a sense of loss of control.
+People experiencing trichotillomania can suffer from significant negative emotions directed toward themselves.

-- Excoriation (Skin Picking) Disorder – A irresistible urge to pick one’s skin repeatedly.
-An individual often spends a good deal of time picking up to several hours daily.
-The picking may have been present for months or years.
+- Excoriation (Skin Picking) Disorder.
+An irresistible urge to pick one’s skin repeatedly.
+A person often spends a good deal of time picking.
+A person may spend several hours each day picking.
+Additionally, the picking may have been present for months or years.

-- Specific Phobia – An individual who suffers with specific phobia will become very fearful or anxious about a specific object or situation, for example: fear of flying, heights, animals, shots or blood.
+- Specific Phobia.
+An individual who suffers from a specific phobia will become very fearful or anxious about a particular object or situation.
+For example, fear of flying, heights, animals, needles, or blood.

-- Social Anxiety Disorder – Individuals with social anxiety disorder suffer with significant fear and anxiety of social situations where they may be scrutinized and negatively evaluated by others.
+- Social Anxiety Disorder (SAD, social phobia).
+Those suffering from social anxiety disorder experience significant fear and anxiety in social situations where they may be scrutinized or negatively evaluated by others.

-- Panic Disorder – Panic disorder is characterized by sudden attacks of fear or panic happen frequently and are debilitating.
+- Panic Disorder.
+Panic disorder is characterized by sudden attacks of fear or panic; generally, these panic attacks are frequently and debilitating.

-- Major Depressive Disorder – Persistent feelings of sadness that interfere with an individual’s ability to work, sleep, study, eat and enjoy life.
+- Major Depressive Disorder.
+Persistent feelings of sadness (depression) that interfere with an individual’s ability to work, sleep, study, eat, and enjoy life.